ipld/ipld/docs/intro/primer.md

 - Try to do things with the plain [[Data Model]] first.
 - When you want more rigour and assistive tooling for your data structures, try [[Schema]]s.
 - If you need to do multi-block data structures, or some other Interesting interpretation of data before you treat it as [[Data Model]], then reach for [[ADL]]s.
   (But do this judiciously: your data will become incomprehensible to a client that doesn't have your ADL code.
 It's always better to use a common ADL than to invent a new one.)
 - As a last resort: you can invent a new [[Codec]].
 If you need to process binary forms of data into [[Data Model]], and IPLD has never had a codec for this binary format before, then this is what you need.
-(But do this judiciously: ideally, this is only done to bridge additional legacy formats into IPLD; new projects should be able to express their logic via the [[Data Model]] first, and then _pick_ a codec that suits, later!)
+  (But do this truly only as a last resort: ideally, this is only done to bridge additional legacy formats into IPLD; new projects should be able to express their logic via the [[Data Model]] first, and then _pick_ a codec that suits, off the shelf, without additional development effort!)